F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 Important parameters:
 - `x`, `y`: the x and y coordinates of the title.
 The origin is the bottom left corner of the figure.
 - `xanchor`, `yanchor`: the position of the title relative to the x and y coordinates.
 Can be `left`, `center` or `right` for `xanchor` and `top`, `middle` or `bottom` for `yanchor`.

+### Individual subplot titles
+To set the title of an individual subplot, we can use the `subplot_titles` parameter of the `make_subplots` function.

+## Z-Order of the Traces
+The z-order of the traces cannot be configured.
+Instead, the traces are drawn in the order they are added to the figure.

+This simple rule has an exception: the webGL traces are always drawn on top of the standard traces.
+Because all plotly express traces are WebGL traces, they are drawn on top of the graph objects traces added later if those are not WebGL.
+To overcome this limitation, we have two options:
+- not combine plotly express and graph objects traces and convert everything to graph objects for figures with custom traces
+- use the webGL versions of the graph objects traces.
+Example:
+    ```python
+    fig.add_trace(go.Scattergl(...))
+    ```

 ## Other Layout Parameters (background, borders, etc.)